khaledosman/serverless-graphql-mongodb-lambda/README.md

 ## Setup

-- Setup your aws credentials and ovs profile using `aws configure --profile ovs`
+- Setup your aws credentials and aws profile using `aws configure --profile <aws profile>`
 - `npm install`
 - use `yarn start` to run in offline mode`
 - `yarn deploy:dev` to deploy dev environment